-- Chiropractic adjustments: Chiropractic adjustment is the act of using gentle spine and joint manipulation to realign the body.
+The chiropractic adjustment is the act of using gentle spine and joint manipulation to realign the body.
 It normally involves the use of controlled force to adjust the position of the bones and joints.
 This can be extremely helpful in improving mobility in the body and reducing pain.
-Arthritis in one area of the body can also cause issues in other parts, for example knee pain causing a limp with leads to back pain.
+Arthritis in one area of the body can also cause issues in other parts, for example, knee pain causing a limp with leads to back pain.
 Chiropractors can help treat these areas of secondary pain and misalignment, reducing the overall suffering of the patient.

 Dry needling uses extremely thin needles to stimulate myofascial trigger points, which are taut bands in skeletal muscle and fascia.
 This helps the soft tissue to relax and to reduce pain caused by stiffness associated with arthritis.

 Ultrasound therapy uses vibrations to release heat and energy around muscles and joints, helping to reduce pain and tension caused by arthritis.

 Stop arthritis from taking control of your day.

 Learn more about Incline Health’s comprehensive chiropractic services here.